Why So Much Infidelity?By Dr. Margaret Paul

 December 31, 2006

 Infidelity is common, but it does not need to lead to the end of a relationship.
-In this article, discover the deeper issues behind most infidelity.
+Discover the deeper issues behind most infidelity.

 Megan contacted me for counseling because she had just found out that her husband, Jim, was having an affair.
 Although she was feeling hurt and angry, she didn't feel justified in getting too hurt and angry because she had also been having an affair.